WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 2. Financial situation, structure of cash payments

-• disability pension;
+• disability insurance pension;

-• disability state pension;
+• state disability pension;

 • social disability pension.